bwetzel2016/HomeSecurity/README.md

 The home security system monitors motion using a PIR sensor and allows user interaction through an LCD and a keypad.
 If motion is detected, the system activates a buzzer and LED.
 Users can enter a code via the keypad to interact with the system.

 ## Getting Started
-Hardware Requirements
+-Hardware Requirements
-MSP430 Microcontroller (e.g., MSP430G2553)
+-MSP430 Microcontroller (e.g., MSP430G2553)
-16x2 LCD Display
+-16x2 LCD Display
-4x3 Keypad
+-4x3 Keypad
-PIR Motion Sensor
+-PIR Motion Sensor
-Buzzer
+-Buzzer
-LED
+-LED
-Resistors
+-Resistors
-Connecting wires
+-Connecting wires
-Breadboard or PCB for assembly
+-Breadboard or PCB for assembly

 ### Dependencies